eliseevmv/Checkout-DotNet-Challenge/readme.md

 As a result of that, the merchant will have a correct response code.
 However the Payment Gateway data store will have an incorrect status because the DB update failed.

+It is a good idea to wrap DB calls in a Polly policy in order to re-try calls affected by intermittent database connectivity issues.
-Payment Gateway should ideally notify the support team (eg by raising an alert) to ensure support team fixes the issue.
+If the database call fails even after retries, Payment Gateway should ideally notify the support team (eg by raising an alert) to ensure support team fixes the issue.

-It is also possible to make DB update asyncronous by using message queue.
+It is also possible to make DB update asyncronous by using a message queue.
 That will ensure DB will be correctly automatically updated at some point.

 # 3. Scenarios for the retrieving payment details endpoint